Free Translation of Ātmabodhā, by Sri Bhagavatpādā

 तद्भेदाद्भिन्नवद्भाति तन्नाशे केवलो भवेत्

-yathākāśo hṛṣīkeśo nānopādhigato vibhu .
+yathākāśo hṛṣīkeśo nānopādhigato vibhuḥ .

 tad-bhedādbhinna-vad-bhāti tannāśe kevalo bhavet ..
 10..

-Just like space is all (truly) all-pervading and indivisible, and yet appears as if divided, due to apparent limitation of names/forms.
-Similarly, Hṛṣīkeśa [i.e. Ishwara of hṛṣī (indriyas)- Self Consciousness] who is omnipresent reveals Himself, as such, upon the destruction of the upādhi [limiting adjuncts like body, mind, name, form etc.].
+Just like space (ākāśa) is truly all-pervading and indivisible (vibhu) and yet appears as if divided, due to apparent limitation (nānopādhi-gata) of names/forms, similarly, Hṣīkeśa (hṣīkeśa) [i.e., Īśwara of hṣī (indriyas) namely the Self Consciousness], who is omnipresent, reveals Himself (kevala bhavet) as such upon the destruction of the upādhi (tannāśe) [limiting adjuncts like body, mind, name, form, etc.].

 नानोपाधिवशादेव जातिवर्णाश्रमादयः ।